SpeekeR99/ZS24_ANLP_Zappe/cv03/README.md

     - Here I have thought, that the CNN's would outperform the mean model, but if I group by `model` the outcome is as follows:
     - ![Model](img/test_acc_groupby_model.svg?raw=True "Model")
     - The `mean` model seems to be outpeforming the `cnn` models by a little bit.
+    - This is also supported by the runs with the `best` tag.
 2. `batches`:
     - I cannot really show any good chart here, because none of the `cnn` models were able to finish in time for `batches` = 20 000 nor 10 000.
     - For this reason, the other values are biased, because the `mean` model was able to finish on them, and some good `cnn` models too (mostly `batches` = 2 000 is biased and has the most finished runs).